AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Went through some of the add/remove, iterate, search, and transform array methods.

 **Thoughts**: "You can't expect great growth in your comfort zone" -Anonymous

+### R1D54: July 25

+**Today's Progress**: Have been working array methods since yesterday and today it was sort().
+It tripped me a up a bit when it came to sorting the array containing integers, until I figured how this method actually works.

+**Thoughts**: "If you're looking only at problems you will find more, if you're focusing on possibilities you will see opportunities" -Anonymous